Art-of-WiFi/UniFi-API-client/README.md

 $results          = $unifi_connection->list_alarms(); // returns the alarms in a PHP array
 ```

-Please refer to the `examples` directory for some more detailed examples which you can use as a starting point for your own PHP code.
+Please refer to the `examples/` directory for some more detailed examples which you can use as a starting point for your own PHP code.

 ### NOTE: